Parsnips in Syrup and Mustard (5+30 Min, Vegan)

 - 4 medium sized parsnips

-- 2 tbsp maple syrup (or honey for non-vegans)
+- 2 tbsp maple syrup (or honey, if that’s ok for you)

 - 2 tbsp olive oil

 - salt to taste

 - Chuck in bowl along with all other ingredients.

 - Use a spoon to mix it all up and make sure the parsnips are well coated.

 - Bung in a tray and roast at 200C/400F for 30 mins.

 I picked up some parsnips this morning at the farmers market and have been thinking of delicious ways to cook them.
 Definitely going to be making these maple and mustard roasted parsnips for dinner tonight, thanks for the idea!

 Hi Thalia, great to hear!
 I love farmers markets.
 Luckily in Barcelona are still big market halls with lots of different stands of fresh produce.
 Sometimes they’re even cheaper than the super market 🙂 Better quality definitely!

 I confess I tried parsnip for the first time only a few years ago when I moved to London.
 I loved it.
 This recipe reminds me of a root vegetable that is very often underestimated but that can taste great when properly seasoned like you did here!